Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 ## Overview

 Clustering is a really useful machine learning technique for analyzing all kinds of data.
 It can help us to group certain data points that have similar properties in a large dataset, in order to grab information from it.
 In biological research, we often obtain lots of data from the experiments.
 In order to shuffle the useful information from the sea of data, it is crucial for us to correctly interpret the patterns behind it using clustering.
-We can use clustering method in gene expression data obtained from RNA sequencing, to discover potential groups of genes and samples, and predict the unknown functions of genes.
+We can use clustering methods in gene expression data obtained from RNA sequencing, to discover potential groups of genes and samples, and predict the unknown functions of genes.
 In this report, we are going to expand on what we have learned about k-means clustering in the class, introduce global k-means, fuzzy c-means clustering, and Mixture of Gaussian clustering methods.
-Additionaly, we will discuss how they are different and useful in genomic data analysis.
+Additionaly, we will discuss how they are different and useful in biological data analysis.

 ## *K*-Means Clustering

-K-means clustering is a clustering algorithm that essentially partitions all data points into k clusters with locally optimal within-cluster sum of squared Euclidean distances.
-The standard algorithm starts with a given initial set of k cluster centers [11]:
+K-means clustering is a clustering algorithm that essentially partitions all data points into *k* clusters with locally optimal within-cluster sum of squared Euclidean distances.
+The standard algorithm starts with a given initial set of *k* cluster centers [11]:

 Step 1: For each point, find its closest cluster center and assign it to the closest cluster.
 Step 2: Update the cluster centers to be the average of points contained within them.